 School Diversity Week is the national celebration of lesbian, gay, bisexual and trans (LGBT+) equality in education.
 Organised by the charity Just Like Us (justlikeus.org) and launched with the support of the Department for Education, the week empowers pupils and school staff to take responsibility for tackling homophobic, biphobic and transphobic (HBT) bullying.
-In 2020, over 1,600,000 pupils and school staff are due to take part in the week.
+In 2021, schools representing over two million pupils and school staff are signed up to take part.

 Why do we need to champion LGBT+ equality in schools?

 Growing up remains unacceptably tough for LGBT+ young people with potentially life-long impact on young people's attainment and wellbeing: LGBT+ young people are twice as likely to feel lonely and worry daily about mental health than their peers.
 By positively celebrating difference of sexual orientation and gender identity, a school can reduce discrimination and improve the wellbeing of LGBT+ young people, and our entire school community.

 School Diversity Week puts the spotlight on LGBT+ young people, promoting awareness and understanding, displaying commitment to ensuring all LGBT+ people are rightfully granted a safe, comfortable and happy experience during their time in education and beyond.

 Why is my child's school taking part in School Diversity Week?